NDilallo/Independent-Study-21-/README.md

 # Independent-Study-21-
-Created a Website using html and CSS for my Fall 2021 quarter Independent Study
+Created a Website named TravelGuide using html and CSS for my Fall 2021 quarter Independent Study